Kevin McCabe (American football)

-Kevin Richard McCabe (born November 12, 1984) is a former American football quarterback who played two seasons in the Arena Football League with the Cleveland Gladiators and Pittsburgh Power.
+Kevin Richard McCabe (born November 12, 1984) is an American former professional football quarterback who played two seasons in the Arena Football League (AFL) with the Cleveland Gladiators and Pittsburgh Power.
 He played college football at the University of Virginia and California University of Pennsylvania.
-McCabe was also a member of the Pittsburgh Steelers of the National Football League.
+McCabe was also a member of the Pittsburgh Steelers of the National Football League (NFL).

-Early years
+Early life

 McCabe played high school football at Pine-Richland High School in Pittsburgh, Pennsylvania.
 He completed 123 of 196 passes for 2,179 yards and 30 touchdowns his senior year while leading his team to a school-record 12 wins and the WPIAL Class AAA final.
 He was also named All-Section his sophomore and junior years.
 McCabe completed 79 of 131 pass attempts for 1,053 yards and 13 touchdowns as a junior.
 He completed 86 of 196 attempts for 1,115 yards and eight touchdowns in his first year as a starter in 10th grade. he finished his career with 288 completions in 523 attempts for 4,347 yards and 51 touchdowns.